annelie2001/Locating-APLs/README.md

 ## Technologies Used
 (see requirements.txt)

-- Marimo – Used to build interactive notebooks for visualizing and analyzing results.
+- Marimo – Used to build interactive notebooks for visualizing and analyzing results
-- IBM ILOG CPLEX – Applied to solve the CFLP.
+- IBM ILOG CPLEX – Applied to solve the CFLP
-- Google OR-Tools – Used for solving the CVRP based on real road distances.
+- Google OR-Tools – Used for solving the CVRP based on real road distances
-- Docker – Employed to run a local OSRM (Open Source Routing Machine) server for calculating realistic walking and driving distances.
+- Docker – Employed to run a local OSRM (Open Source Routing Machine) server for calculating realistic walking and driving distances

 ## Contact